neilnahid1/MUD_Game/mechanics.md

 3.3 Items Usage - Different items have different uses and effects.
 It can be used during a battle, or it can be used to unlock a door.

-3.4 Item types

-	3.4.1 Key - a type of item that can unlock doors.
-	3.4.2 Bomb - a type of item that can be used during a battle and it deals a lot of damage.
-	3.4.3 Health Potion - a type of item that can be used during a battle and it heals a certain amount of the player's HP.

 ## 4. Challenge
 4.1 Challenges Definition - Challenges needs to be completed in order for player to progress to different rooms.